 A widescale rescue attempt is underway, with significant debris to comb through.
 The true damage of the explosion may only become apparent in the forthcoming days.

 There has been significant criticism of the Lebanese government in recent months, with the Lebanese economy having already been struggling.
-But this tragic explosion will only worsen tensions.
+But this tragic explosion will only worsen relations between government and citizens.

 May all those who passed away in the explosion Rest in Peace, and our hearts and condolences go out to anyone affected by the blast.